By John G. Farinacci, Esq.

 In this case, the testator chose to direct all taxes to be paid from the residuary estate (i.e., the charity's share) even though electing against the estate was a possibility, the decedent had also provided an IRA for his spouse and had provided pre-residuary legacies to friends.
 The court thus held that all estate taxes must be paid from the residuary estate.

-Mr. Farinacci is a partner in Ruskin Moscou Faltischek's Trusts and Estates Department.
+Mr. Farinacci co-chairs and is a partner in Ruskin Moscou Faltischek's Trusts and Estates Department.
 He heavily concentrates his practice in trust and estate litigation, having successfully handled numerous contested cases in the New York State Surrogate's Court, Supreme Court, Supreme Court Appellate Division, Court of Appeals and Federal District Court.
 Mr. Farinacci also represents clients in estate planning, estate administration and guardianship matters.
 Prior to joining RMF, Mr. Farinacci was a partner at a Long Island law firm, where he specialized in trust and estate matters.
 While in law school, Mr. Farinacci interned for the Nassau Surrogate's Court under Judge C. Raymond Radigan.